-Join Project World School for our this short-form retreat, which will introduce you to the concept of learning from the world, and co-creating community.
+Join Project World School for our first short-form retreat, which will introduce you to the concept of learning from the world, and co-creating community.
 Why is learning in community important?
 Please take a moment to read this article called Inspiration, Osmosis and Empathy: What Can We Learn From Each Other? written by researcher and unschooling advocate

-Our unique 9 day learning community takes place in Mexico’s San Luis Potosi with an emphasis on cultural and customary exploration.
+Our unique 9 day learning community takes place in Mexico’s Maya Riviera with an emphasis on cultural and customary exploration.
 During our stay we’ll immerse ourselves in the local culture and explore the history and traditions of local Mexico all while practicing the principles of trust, teamwork and leadership.
 Ever thought about attending one of our month-long trips?
 This trip is a perfect introduction to the Project World School Teen Retreats!

 March 9 – March 17, 2020